 Project properties.
 There, you will find the objects

 links, whose schema is described below.
-You just need to edit them trough the dedicated drawer or modal and save your changes.
+You only need to edit them through the dedicated drawer or modal and save your changes.

-isBackoffice properties match.
-This means that you only specify the path of these links once, and the system is going to automatically generate the correct links based on the environments, which will be shown in the table.
-In case you have multiple hosts for the same environment, the links you will have one link for each host of each environment.
+isBackoffice property matches.
+This means that you only need to specify the path of these links once, and the system will automatically generate the correct links for the environment, which will be shown in the table.
+In case you have multiple hosts for the same environment, you will get one link for each host of each environment.

 In case your link has an

 isBackoffice property set to a value which doesn't match any of the hosts